quokka-dev/quokkadev-cqrs/README.md

     dotnet add package QuokkaDev.Cqrs

-The commands, will download and install QuokkaDev.Cqrsand all required dependencies.
+The commands, will download and install QuokkaDev.Cqrs and all required dependencies.

 ## Register handlers in D.I.
 Container
 Call the extension method `IServiceCollection.AddCQRS()` passing an array of assemblies to scan for search command and query handlers.
 If no assembly are passed to the extension method the current executing assembly will be used